8 July 2019

 I. Market overview

-As a result of the economic slowdown in China over recent years, the demand for jewellery has declined.
-According to figures from the National Bureau of Statistics, in 2017 jewellery retail sales from businesses above a certain designated scale totalled RMB297 billion, up 5.6% from the previous year.
-It seems, however, that many investors switched their focus from gold jewellery to gold bars.
-In line with this, 2017 figures released by the China Gold Association show that gold consumption in China increased 9.4% year-on-year to 1,089 tons, making the country the world’s leading gold consumer for the fifth year running.
+As a result of the economic slowdown in China in recent years, demand for jewellery has declined.
+According to the National Bureau of Statistics, jewellery retail sales from businesses above a certain designated scale amounted to RMB319 billion in 2018, up 7.4% from the previous year.
+It seems, however, that many investors have switched their focus from gold jewellery to gold bars.
+Figures released by the China Gold Association show that China’s gold consumption in 2018 increased 5.73% year-on-year to 1,151 tons, making the country the world’s leading gold consumer for the sixth year running.

-- Metal jewellery: Jewellery made from all kinds of metals, which can be further divided into:
+- Metal jewellery: This includes jewellery made from all kinds of metals, which can be further divided into:

 - Precious metal jewellery: Jewellery made from precious metals, such as gold, platinum and silver.
 Common examples are platinum jewellery, gold jewellery, silver jewellery and alloy (carat gold) jewellery.